 In this article...

-In this article, we'll provide an overview of the Site Setup interface, which enables Site and Super Admins to manage a number of important settings for your Community site, including:
+In this article, we'll provide an overview of the Site Setup interface, which enables Site and Super Admins to manage a number of important site settings, including:

 - applying a Theme,